 Thanks to the American “behavioral” approach, which his mother discovered on the Internet, he will have a good chance to lead a productive life.

-If you watch the film you should also pay close attention to Guillaume’s mother.
+If you watch the film, pay close attention to Guillaume’s mother.
 If you keep in mind the psychoanalytic mania about blaming mothers you will be surprised to see how good a mother Guillaume has.

-Given the stigma attached to behavioral approaches to therapy, very, very few therapists are willing to risk their careers by learning it.
+Given the stigma attached to behavioral approaches to therapy, few therapists are willing to risk their careers by learning it.

 As everyone knows in 1944 allied armies did invade France.
 On D Day they invaded occupied France in order to liberate the nation from its Nazi occupiers.